TheMTtakeover/time-tracker/README.md

 # time-tracker
-This is script is used to figure out what time you need to leave on your last day of work to hit X hours
+This script is used to figure out what time you need to leave on your last day of work to hit X hours

 How to use:
 1) Input the hours and minutes you have worked for everday of the week so far.
 Example: